Luming-L/ProjectNew/Results/PeakRecall/Rationale.md

 # Rationale
-> `callpeak` used by author: For each sample, peak calling was performed on the Tn5-corrected single-base insertions using the MACS2 callpeak command with parameters “--shift -75 --extsize 150 --nomodel --call-summits --nolambda --keep-dup all -p 0.01”.
+> `macs2 callpeak` used by author: For each sample, peak calling was performed on the Tn5-corrected single-base insertions using the MACS2 callpeak command with parameters “--shift -75 --extsize 150 --nomodel --call-summits --nolambda --keep-dup all -p 0.01”.
 The peak summits were then extended by 250 bp on either side to a final width of 501 bp.

 > read length: 75 bp paired-end.